Ready to bring a new puppy home? It might be one of the best ideas you’ve ever had, especially if you’ve considered the Borzoi dog breed.

 - Trim his nails 1-2 times every month

 It’s always a great idea if you associate your dog’s grooming sessions with treats and compliments.
 This way, they’ll feel positive about this experience and become cooperative, making your work easier.

-The Borzoi tends to shed a lot of hair seasonally.
+The Borzoi dog breed tends to shed a lot of hair seasonally.
 During these times, make sure that you brush your dog’s coat more frequently than usual.

 Take Your Little Pal to the Vet Often

 Lastly, here’s a final piece of advice you might come to appreciate.
 Don’t forget to take your puppy or adult Borzoi to visit the vet regularly.
 Doing this will ensure that he remains healthy to have a happy life by your side.

 Also, the vet will keep you up-to-date on your dog’s health condition, give him vaccinations when needed, and more.

 Yes, Borzoi is considered as one the rarest breed in the world

 Borzois and cats live together peacefully in many households, and can sometimes be the best of friends.